ubc-cpsc/jekyll-faculty-template/README.md

 # Getting Started

-This template produces websites like the [demonstration website](https://www.cs.ubc.ca/~fwood/template).
+This template, when deployed, produces a static website like [this](https://www.cs.ubc.ca/~fwood/template).
-Customizing this to your own website is easy.
-You will, of course, need to install some stuff locally, be able to edit text files, and, to be able to deploy your website on departmental servers, have internet access.
+Customizing this to be your own website is _easy_ and _fast_.
+You will, of course, need to install some stuff to your own machine and be able to edit text files.
+To be able to _deploy_ your website on departmental servers you will need internet access.

 Software installation hints and instructions appear below.

-The easiest way to get started, _by far_, is to fork this repo, clone your fork locally,, ablate the parts you don't want, and edit the rest to your liking.
-Ultimately there is a large amount of customization that you could contemplate.
+The easiest way to get started, _by far_, is to fork this repo, clone your fork locally, ablate the parts of the design you don't want, add what you do, and edit the rest to your liking.
+Ultimately there is a large amount of customization that you can do.
 How far you go is up to you!
 You can be up and running in _less than 10 minutes_.

 ------------------

 What we faculty really care about is being able to _quickly_ generate content and post it online.
 Experienced faculty understand that keeping the maintenance costs of these kinds of systems low is also of paramount importance.
+Using this distributed, anarchic system makes both true.

+This template
-This template completely abstracts design from content.
+completely abstracts design from content.
 You _can_ mess with ```.css``` should you wish to.
 You _can_ do custom javascript stuff.
 You do not, however, need to, ever.

-Using this distributed, anarchic system makes both true.
+The only thing you need to do is generate real content and to do so

 # Generating Content

-This [cheatsheet](cheatsheet) ([src](https://bitbucket.org/UBCCS/jekyll-faculty/raw/b5b51539a7ca1cce300a0f6016d32ae5f4e26172/cheatsheet.md)) shows how to add basically everything faculty want to a website: bibtex references, LaTeX math, highlighted code, etc.  The system supports blogging as well however this is not demonstrated in this template.
+This [cheatsheet](cheatsheet) ([src](https://bitbucket.org/UBCCS/jekyll-faculty/raw/a34bf8770ad674c2a8096b71e81ba523324ea218/cheatsheet.md)) shows how to add basically everything faculty want to a website: bibtex references, LaTeX math, highlighted code, etc.  The system supports blogging as well however this is not demonstrated in this template.